bsubei/codecrafters-redis-cpp/README.md

 - [x] use blacklists to get msan and tsan to shut up about CLI11
 - [ ] move all the flags from make to cmake
 - [ ] figure out a way to fix false-positives in msan (need to build and instrument my own libc, see [here](https://clang.llvm.org/docs/MemorySanitizer.html#handling-external-code)).
+    - Can probably ditch msan and just use valgrind.
+- [x] install and start using clang-tidy (part of clangd in vscode) as well as clang static analyzer and cppcheck (part of codechecker in vscode).
+- [ ] clean up all the warnings and errors from the above static analysis tools.

 # Progress Log